bbuck/dragon-mud/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/bbuck/dragon-mud)](https://goreportcard.com/report/github.com/bbuck/dragon-mud)

 DragonMUD is a dream of mine, building a new MUD engine for experience and fun before building my own game on top of it.
-The engine will have a very opinionated idea of game rules (such as how skills works, etc.) but outside of game rules will be entirely customizable through scripts (using Lua) and being open source would be open to forks with custom game rules implemented.
+The engine will be a firm foundation for any kind of text based adventure (for now just Telnet, but eventually web and websocket versions as well).
+It will feature a plugin system allowing the core of the game to be moldable from the ground up into what you truly desire for your game.

 ### Why should I use this?

 That's really up to you.
 This project is for me but I believe in sharing.
-I also feel a new "modern" MUD engine may inspire some new games to be created in the genre which would be amazing.
+I also feel yet another new MUD engine may inspire some new games to be created in the genre, which would be amazing.
 I'm a huge fan of MUDs and feel that new entries have kind of become almost non-existent.
 Perhaps a new game and an accessible low-setup MUD server would make it easier for new games to be quickly created.

 ### What exactly is it?

-DragonMUD is a MUD server for text based multi-user games.
-It will be pretty biased on how skills and in game systems works as the core of DragonMUD is to power a MUD game that I, myself, have planned.
-That leads the implementation to be driven towards that end.
-Now, I'm not completely selfish - at any point if I can make the the game server configurable I will gladly do that.
+DragonMUD is a server for text based multi-user games.
+It will be completely moldable from the ground up through plugins.
+Along with the server once they're done, the plugins I create to build out my own game will seed the initial plugin base to allow you to pull and get started with a game if you don't want to do a lot of engineering on your own.

 ### What exactly is it not?